States with zero cases of coronavirus

 New Delhi, Apr 24: In some positive news around all the gloom relating to the coronavirus there are a few states which are reporting no cases.

-In India, nearly 23,000 people are affected by the virus.
-However, there are a few states, which have not been affected by the virus or have cured all the patients.
+In India nearly 23,000 people are affected by the virus.
+However there are a few states, which have not been affected by the virus or have cured all the patients.

 Here are the states: